transferwise/tw-tkms/README.md

 Then you can [start using it](docs/usage.md).

-Of-course the library can be used in your service's [integration tests](docs/testing.md)
+Of course, the library can be used in your service's [integration tests](docs/testing.md)

 [Performance considerations](docs/performance.md) can be quite useful to check into.